 XJQuad is a 4-port version of the XJLink2 USB-to-JTAG controller.
 It is supplied with XJRunner software for running XJDeveloper test systems.
 With a range of special features it is particularly suitable for manufacturers.
 Each of the four ports has a high-speed interface which can be connected to up to four TAPs on each Unit Under Test (UUT).

 The XJIO board is an expansion unit that will integrate with your XJTAG test system to provide access to otherwise inaccessible areas of your circuit.
 With a range of digital and analogue I/O on the XJIO board, you can increase test coverage and improve fault isolation.

 The XJIO-PCI board is an expansion unit that will integrate with your XJTAG test system.
 It allows you to plug in and test your PCI cards and provides access to otherwise inaccessible areas of your circuit.
 With a range of digital and analogue I/O on the XJIO-PCI board, you can increase test coverage and improve fault diagnosis.

-This is a free hands-on online workshop for engineers working in PCB design, development, test and manufacturing.
+Free hands-on online workshop for everyone working in PCB design, development, test and manufacturing